 In hot weather it’s often salad made with lots of spinach, bok choy, chard, arugula, tat soi or other dark greens plus plenty of cucumber, tomatoes, cabbage, basil or chives, red or orange pepper, radishes and a few olives.
 (I like olives to be garlic-stuffed or jalapeno-stuffed for extra immune boost.)
 I don’t generally use dressing because I find the salad so flavorful, but if I do, I make my own by simply mixing mustard with a little honey and water—that’s it.

 For protein I’ll toss in walnuts and a few Tofurky slices, or baked sesame tofu cubes, or garbanzo or kidney beans, or one of the pea protein-based mock meats (like Gardein or Beyond Meat “chicken” strips, cold or grilled).
-I often top the salad with hummus or eggplant spread, and crumble in some Miyoko’s.
+I often top the salad with hummus or eggplant spread.

 This salad is HUGE, but if I’m really hungry I might have a quesadilla on the side, like the lunch one mentioned.

 For a super-quick, classic, non-fancy summer picnic dinner—great when I have unexpected guests—I might do a organic veggie burger or organic veggie hotdog (Field Roast ones are tasty) with fixings (ketchup, mustard, relish, pickles) and fresh organic corn on the cob, plus watermelon or strawberries for dessert.
 I also make home-made “ice creams” by simply blending frozen fruit with a bit of coconut milk.
 Peach or peach-strawberry and blueberry or blueberry-blackberry are my faves.